magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 0 failures, 0 errors.
 ```

 It worked.
-All the assertions of the sole unit test we defined in the
+All the assertions of the sole unit test we defined in
-`modern-cljs.shopping.validators-test` namespace have been executed
+`modern-cljs.shopping.validators-test` have been executed
 and they all succeeded.

 Don't forget that the `boot-test` task is for CLJ only and it has
 nothing to offer for CLJS.
-Later we'll afford CLJS testing as well.
+Later we'll add support for CLJS testing as well.

 ## CLJ TDD

-Even if our progress is palpable, we still have to cover a typical TDD
+While we are making good progress, we still want to create a TDD-style
 workflow.
 Any time you modify your source code the corresponding unit
 tests should be executed again.

 The composable nature of `boot` tasks is the answer.
 Do you remember
 when at the beginning of this series we introduced the `watch` task
-for triggering the CLJS recompilation anytime we modify a CLJS source
+for triggering the CLJS recompilation anytime we modified a CLJS source
-code?
-Here we're going to use it again for automating the execution of
+file?
+Here we're going to use `watch` again to automatically run our
-the tests anytime a CLJ file change is saved.
+unit tests anytime a CLJ file is modified.

 ```bash
 boot testing watch test -n modern-cljs.shopping.validators-test